mscdex/ssh2/README.md

 * **close**(< _boolean_ >hadError) - The socket was closed. `hadError` is set to true if this was due to error.

+* **debug**(< _string_ >message) - If `debug` is set in the object passed to connect(), then this event will be emitted when the server sends debug messages.
+For OpenSSH, these usually are messages like "Pty allocation disabled.", "X11 forwarding disabled.", etc. when options are set for particular keys in `~/.ssh/authorized_keys`.

 Connection methods
 ------------------